jpsalvadorm63/react-briza/react_router/COURSE_01.md

 So far, so good.
-One caveat that you might not have seen from the above code is that right now if you run the app and you head to the `/about` path, you’ll notice that both the About component and the Home.js component are rendered.
+One caveat that you might not have seen from the above code is that right now if you run the app and you head to the `/about` path, you’ll notice that both the Widget component and the widget.jsjs component are rendered.
-This is because even though / doesn’t match the location exactly, it’s still considered a partial match so the Home.js component is rendered.
+This is because even though / doesn’t match the location exactly, it’s still considered a partial match so the Widgetet.js component is rendered.
 To get around this, you simply need to add an exact prop to the / Route to specify that you only want it to match when the location matches exactly.